 As we age, our metabolism slows down – which means you can’t exactly eat whatever you want anymore.
-It is important for men to maintain a healthy weight as they get older because there are a number of weight-related health issues such as high blood pressure.
+It is important for men to maintain a healthy weight as they get older because there are a number of weight-related health issues.

 Once men hit their 40’s, they should start thinking about their prostate health.
-Like the rest of the body, the prostate changes with age and can cause many health problems including discomfort, enlarged prostate, and urinary issues.
+Like the rest of the body, the prostate changes with age and can cause many health problems.

 One of the easiest ways to begin to take care of your prostate is to take prostate supplements such as Force Factor Prostate Support.
-Made up of the natural key ingredients that target prostate wellness (saw palmetto, beta-sitosterol, African plum tree extract, and stinging nettle), Force Factor prostate support provides around-the-clock support in order to minimize the symptoms that come with an enlarged prostate.
+Made up of the key natural key ingredients that target prostate wellness (saw palmetto, beta-sitosterol, African plum tree extract, and stinging nettle), Force Factor Prostate supplement helps in providing around-the-clock prostate support in order to minimize the symptoms that come with prostate problems.

 While it is true that our bodies need less sleep as we age, it doesn’t mean that we shouldn’t maintain a solid sleep schedule.
 It is recommended that even older men get at least 7 hours of sleep every night so the body can recover more efficiently and keep the immune system strong.

 Regular exercise is important at every stage of life, but for aging men, it is especially important.
-Not only will regular exercise help you maintain a healthy weight, but it also keeps your heart rate regular, increases blood circulation, and helps keep your joints in tip-top shape.
+Not only will regular exercise help you maintain a healthy weight, but it also helps in keeping your heart rate regular and your joints in tip-top shape.